-BIOLOGY 1 CPE
+BIOLOGY CPE

 This College Preparatory Enhanced course provides the student with an in-depth study of the life sciences.
 Biological principles and concepts are studied using the inductive approach and laboratory investigations allow students to explore the relationships between the principles and applications of biology.
 Topics of study are organized by interactions, foundation and interactions, development, and diversity of life.
-This course meets all of the Next Generation Science Standards in biology and prepares the students for the NJ State End of Course exam in Biology. \DISSECTION OPTION\
+This course meets all of the Next Generation Science Standards in Biology and prepares the students for the New Jersey Biology Competency Test (NJBCT).

+\DISSECTION OPTION\